-When you become a mother you need to be grounded securely in who you are and to accept yourself.
+When you become a mother, you need to be grounded securely in who you are and to accept yourself.
 To be able to speak up when it’s necessary to defend yourself and your child.
-If you are lacking in this you will suddenly know that only too well.
+If you lack in this, you will suddenly know that only too well.
 You don’t have time for anything else than to take care of your child and understand and match all his needs.

 I grew up in great dependency of my mother as a child born too early and separated two months from my parents.
 It took me many years to get over homesickness when I was away from my mother.
 A complicating factor was that I felt rejected by my father as he had his own problems and wanted me to manage on my own of course.

-My ex-husband, the father of my four children, was a special person.
-If I managed everything well he could support me and say positive things, but if I was not well or feeling unhappy he would give me the cold treatment or say evil things.
+My ex-husband, the father of my four children, was a particular person.
+If I managed everything well, he could support me and say positive things, but if I were not well or feeling unhappy, he would give me the cold treatment or say evil things.